Distributed quantum architecture search: Evaluation

 In the numerical simulations, we set the values of $K_a$, $K_p$, and $K_e$ to $100000$, $10000$, and $1000$, respectively.
+The hyperparameters $K_a$, $K_p$, and $K_e$ determine the number of circuits whose number of paths, expressibility, and performance will be calculated, respectively.
+We choose their values by balancing the need for a sufficient number of samples with acceptable computation time.
 The $K_e$ circuits, sorted based on their expressibility, serve as candidate circuits for the VQE tasks.
 These candidate circuits are trained individually, following the order of expressibility from better to worse.
 We refer to the training of each candidate circuit as a query.
 During each query, the candidate circuit undergoes training with 10 random initializations of parameters until convergence, achievement of chemical accuracy, or reaching the maximum number of iterations 10000.
 The minimal energy found within 10 runs is regarded as the performance of a PQC.
 For simulation and training of quantum circuits, we utilize the TensorCircuit framework \cite{zhang2023tensorcircuit}.
 We employ the Adam optimizer with a learning rate of 0.01 to optimize the parameters of the circuits.

 Fig.\ \ref{fig:path_express} illustrates the distribution of the number of paths among the generated $K_a$ circuits, as well as the expressibility distribution of $K_p$ circuits featuring the highest number of paths.
 These circuits are generated using $N_g=50$ gates and the TeleGate method ($M$=TeleGate).
 It can be observed that the distribution of circuits is concentrated in the region with fewer paths, and as the number of paths increases, the distribution exhibits a long-tail phenomenon.
 Given the correlation between the number of paths and expressibility elucidated in Ref. \cite{he2024training-free}, we select the top $K_p$ circuits with the highest number of paths and calculate their expressibility.
-The distribution of expressibility among these selected circuits is concentrated in the high expressibility region, where lower values correspond to higher expressibility, thus ensuring promising performance in the VQE tasks.
+The distribution of expressibility among these selected circuits is concentrated in the region of low expressibility values, corresponding to better expressibility, thus ensuring promising performance in the VQE tasks.
 Similar distributions can be observed when varying $N_g$ and $M$.

 The distributions of the number of ebits for circuits generated with $N_g=40,50,60$ gates using the TeleGate method is depicted in Fig.\ \ref{fig:ebit}.
 The distributions approximate normal distributions.
 As the two-stage filtering process progresses, the mean of the normal distribution shifts towards higher values.
 A higher value of ebits corresponds to more nonlocal gates, thereby increasing the expressibility of the circuit.
 Similar distributions can be observed when employing the TeleData method or a combination of TeleGate and TeleData.